go-noisetls/noise_socket_spec/noise_socket.md

  - 2 bytes big-endian length of following message
  - <Noise message>

-The Noise "prologue" will be calculated as:
- - 1 byte indicating the number of versions offered in the first message
+The Noise "prologue" will be calculated as a concatenation of all T string of the first message
- - A list of bytes, one for each message.

-For example, the initial prologue will be 0x0100 (1 version, version 0).
-We don't include the entire NoiseSocket message so that the prologue can be fixed to allow for encrypted initial messages, in the future.
-This means servers must decide which version to support based purely on version numbers, not message contents.

 EXAMPLES:

- * Suppose the client wants to offer a new protocol version (1).
-It simply appends the version 1 initial message to the version 0 initial message, and sends them both in the initial NoiseSocket message.
+ * Suppose the client wants to offer a new protocol version.
+It simply appends the new version initial message to the first initial message, and sends them both in the initial NoiseSocket message.
 The server responds to the highest version it recognizes.

- * Suppose the client wants to offer three new ciphers (version 1-3) but reuse the version 0 DH.
+ * Suppose the client wants to offer three new ciphers but reuse the version 0 DH.
 The client can send version indicators for 1-3, each followed by a zero-length message, reusing the version 0 message's ephemeral public value.